decretist/Dissertation/Chapter3/chapter3.md

 In the middle ages, to presume to take on the role of *auctor* was to make a claim (at least implicitly) to *auctoritas*.
-Medieval writers were in general quite reticent about making claims to authority on their own behalf, and employed a variety of techniques to maintain plausible deniability that they were in fact claiming authorship and the authority that went with it.
+Medieval writers were in general quite reticent about making claims to authority on their own behalf and employed a variety of techniques to maintain plausible deniability that they were in fact claiming authorship and the authority that went with it.
 Some repudiated the role of author altogether and circulated the texts they wrote either